roccivic/glob-hash/README.md

 *Boolean* **files** - Returns an array of files matched by the globs, instead of returning the hash.

 *String* **jail** - A jail path.
 Reading outside the jail path will throw an error.
 Defaults to never throwing.

+*Boolean* **filenames** - Include filename in the file hash.
+If used in combination with jail path, filename includes relative path from jail, otherwise it includes full path.

 ### More samples
 ```js